 - Routine check-ups: Reimbursement for certain scheduled exams offered with Basic & Prime Preventive Care add-ons.

 - Hip dysplasia: Our Accident & Illness pet insurance policy covers hip dysplasia

 - Microchip Implantation: Covered under both Accident-Only and Accident & Illness Both policies cover microchip implantation by a veterinarian but do not cover associated fees for registration, monitoring, or renewal.

-As stated, the amount of coverage depends on if you choose an Accident-Only or Comprehensive plan, and whether you include a Preventive Care add-on for a little more cost.
+As stated, the amount of coverage depends on if you choose an Accident-Only or Accident & Illness plan, and whether you include a Preventive Care add-on for a little more cost.

 If you purchase Accident-Only pet insurance, you will be reimbursed actual costs for covered expenses related to the diagnosis and treatment of injuries resulting from an accident subject to your reimbursement percentage after your deductible is met, up to the annual limit noted on your policy.

 Below is a list of eligible illness expenses included with an Accident & Illness policy: